"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: FINDINGS

-For many, this translation proved essential for maintaining professional standing without the exhaustion of masking.
-One autistic user illustrated this by contrasting their internal monologue with ChatGPT's output:

-\begin{quote} My autistic brain wants to say ``Look, I contacted you about this 3 times in the past week... and all you did was say something vague about `later' while my end users are furious''.
+While recent LLM systems aim to relieve autistic individuals from the one-sided burden of adapting to neurotypical norms \cite{haroon2025neurobridge}, autistic users still bear this communicative labor daily, using ChatGPT \textit{bi-directionally}.
+To encode thoughts without perceived aggression, they added social padding to blunt drafts, with one noting, \textit{``I use ChatGPT to humanize my words in written conversations to sound less like an AI.''} Conversely, they decoded ambiguous messages by pasting confusing texts to detect subtext.
+As one explained, \textit{``When I encounter manipulation, especially subtle gaslighting, I turn to ChatGPT to help me distinguish reality from distortion.''} For many, this bi-directional translation proved essential for maintaining professional standing without the exhaustion of masking.
+One user contrasted their internal monologue with ChatGPT's output: \textit{``My autistic brain wants to say ``Look, I contacted you about this 3 times in the past week... and all you did was say something vague about `later' while my end users are furious''.
 Then ChatGPT spits out something like: ``Hi W, Based on what I can see, my segment is functioning correctly given the parameters it's receiving...
-I'll need you to take the lead on resolving it.'' \end{quote}

-This quote illustrates that the user leveraged ChatGPT as a tonal translator, removing emotional urgency while preserving factual reality.
+I'll need you to take the lead on resolving it.''} This case illustrates that the user leveraged ChatGPT as a tonal translator.
 Instead of struggling to manually encode frustration into acceptable office protocols, they used ChatGPT to convert a blunt demand into a neutral, boundary-setting statement.